FilimonovEugene/AWS-DDOS-russia/README.md

 3. Open terminal, navigate to the repo folder;
 4. Execute these commands: "terraform init", "terraform apply";
 5. If you need to re-create instances execute "terraform destroy" and then "terraform apply".

+# Troubleshooting
+- Syntax error: end of file unexpected (expecting "do"): Git on Windows may replace end of line symbol LF with CRLF which cause script execution error.
+To fix it execute in terminal "git config core.autocrlf false" and then clone repo from scratch.